cseferlis/ds310homework/Homework 3/Transforming and Staging/README.md

   - After you create the database, it may take 5-10 minutes to complete deployment
   - Continue with instructions through running a query

-You will need to use the Reference file below for setting up the new table attributes (columns) with the appropriate datatypes.
+You will need to use the Reference (`Complaints Reference File`) file below for setting up the new table attributes (columns) with the appropriate datatypes.
 For best results, I typically use NVARCHAR as my datatype to be able to handle Unicode and any strange characters that might show up in the data.

 After your database is up and running, I want you to run the following query, output the results to a file and save the file as a PDF for submission.